 I started to wonder if a little something extra in their diets would boost their productivity.
 Perhaps the corn just wasn’t enough?

-That’s the main question we explore this article.
+That’s the main question we explore in this article.
 Is cracked corn good for chickens as a supplement, snack, or feed?

 And, does it impact egg production?